noahcoolboy/toucan-track/README.md

   * Bad lighting might cause problems.
 Try turning on your room's light's and closing the windows (to avoid lighting from outside).
   * Wear clothes which do not blend with the background and stay tight on the skin.
 Loose clothing might throw off the tracking.
   * Adjust the settings for better keypoint smoothing.
 The default settings do a pretty good job at avoiding jittering.
+  * Verify your calibration by setting `draw_pose` to true, and facing the camera directly.
+Make sure the skeleton in the pose faces the southeast direction ([like this](https://user-images.githubusercontent.com/46800081/220957758-152a0cca-a5df-49da-afd9-11cd2503a369.png)).
+If the skeleton is not facing the correct direction or upside down, modify `flip_x`, `flip_y` and `flip_z` in the settings.
+If the skeleton is bent or not standing up straight, something has gone wrong during calibration.
 * Trackers go too far / not far enough?
   * Make sure you have configured `checkerboard_box_size_scale` and `aruco_size` correctly during the calibration process.
 Remember the values should be in centimeters, and not inches.
   * Configure `scale_multiplier` in the settings.